zehratullayl/Linux-Predator-GUI/README.md

 # OpenSense v1

+## Opening Note
+### If anyone likes this sotware please help me out by creating an icon for this project.
+I would be needing it for the next build as I will be making this into a package.
+I'm targetting snap and deb.
+If you are capable of making an icon, then please reach out to me here on Github or mail at zehratullayl@gmail.com

 ## Open Source Linux Implementation of Acer PredatorSense
 Here is the Kernel Module GitHub Link
 ### Acer Predator RGB keyboard backlight and Turbo mode linux kernel module